jariperttunen/VC_Conversion/CVS2GIT/README.md

 + cvs2git --blobfile=../gitrepo/git-blob.dat --dumpfile=../gitrepo/git-dump.dat --retain-conflicting-attic-files  --username=jarip --fallback-encoding=ascii . >> coremodel.log

-Note that CVSROOT is mandatory if other projects need conversion to Git.
+Note that CVSROOT is mandatory if other projects need conversion to Git. cvs2git needs it in conversion.
 For example for project FineRoots both CVSROOT and FineRoots both must appear after rsync.
+CVSROOT can be deleted from Git repository after conversion.

 Create empty main (root) repository:
 + cd ../gitrepo/